The following article was written in 2018 but is still relevant today

 Fortunately, the Philippine government has reportedly “introduced a response” to the growing issue of modern slavery.
-A Walk Free Foundation study revealed the government’s response to address the issue that includes the creation of a government-run or supported agency that will coordinate the response, protection for the victims, a criminal justice system that outlaws all forms of slavery and a short-term victim support services.
+A Walk Free Foundation study revealed the government’s response to address the issue that includes the creation of a government-run or supported agency that will coordinate the response, protection for the victims, a criminal justice system that outlaws the forms of slavery and a short-term victim support services.

 Why Slavery Must End

-The issues on slavery, forced labor and women’s servitude in the Philippines became the talk-of-the-town when the late Pulitzer awardee, Alex Tizon, hauntingly described the ordeals of his “Lola” (Grandma in English), Eudocia Tomas Pullido, in his article, “My Family’s Slave.”
+The issues on slavery, forced labor and women’s servitude in the Philippines became the talk-of-the-town when the late Pulitzer awardee Alex Tizon hauntingly described the ordeals of his “Lola” (Grandma in English), Eudocia Tomas Pullido in his article, “My Family’s Slave.”
 However, Pullido was not Tizon’s true relative but the family’s slave.

-The Tizon family’s dirty secret of having a slave received massive backlash from the West, but for those who have been raised by “lolas,” “nanays” or “yayas,” we hesitate to deprecate or judge.
+The Tizon family’s dirty secret of having a slave received a massive backlash from the West, but for those who have been raised by “lolas,” “nanays” or “yayas,” we hesitate to deprecate or judge.
 Instead, some offered their sympathy because this heartbreaking story is true and a reality, especially for many Filipino women.

-Even though the concept of slavery is considered repugnant in modern times, the fact that it still exists and has become rampant, is simply undeniable.
-But for Walk Free Foundation chairman and founder, Andrew Forrest, slavery, which he described as “a human condition of our own making,” is “entirely avoidable” and must end.
+Even though the concept of slavery is considered repugnant in modern times, the fact that it still exists and has become rampant is simply undeniable.
+But for Walk Free Foundation chairman and founder Andrew Forrest, slavery, which he described as “a human condition of our own making,” is “entirely avoidable” and must end.